-Situated 1834m above sea level in one of the most strikingly beautiful locations in Germany if not Europe, the Kehlsteinhaus, also known to many as the “Eagle’s Nest”, is a building steeped in history.
-Commissioned by Reichsleiter Martin Bormann as a fiftieth birthday present for National Socialist leader Adolf Hitler, the Teehaus perched at the summit of the Kehlstein mountain in the Bavarian Alps has become one of the most popular tourist destinations in southern Germany.
+Situated 1834m (6017 ft.) above sea level in one of the most strikingly beautiful locations in Germany if not all of Europe, the Kehlsteinhaus, also popularly known as the “Eagle’s Nest”, is a building steeped in history.
+Commissioned in 1937 by Reichsleiter Martin Bormann as a fiftieth birthday present for National Socialist leader Adolf Hitler, the spectacular mountain eyrie spectacularly perched at the summit of the Kehlstein mountain in the Berchtesgaden Alps has become one of the most popular tourist destinations in southern Germany.

-Although the house was ostensibly built as a quiet retreat for Hitler - it was merely a short drive from his more regular Obersalzberg residence, the Berghof - the Nazi leader was only to pay a handful of visits, mainly due to his aversion to the rarefied air and his fear of heights.
-It is perhaps because of this lack of interest shown by the Führer that the Teehaus on the Kehlstein mountain was spared the rather ignominious fate suffered by the Berghof and other properties further down the mountain; today the house is home to a fine restaurant serving the finest traditional Bavarian fare, and is the target of hundreds of thousands of visitors from all over the globe.
+It is perhaps because of the distinct lack of interest shown by the Hitler that the house on the peak of the Kehlstein was spared the rather ignominious fate suffered by the Berghof and other properties further down the Obersalzberg; today it is home to an excellent mountain-top restaurant serving the finest traditional Bavarian fare, and is the target of hundreds of thousands of visitors from all over the globe.

-The information contained within this site is for historical purposes only, and is not aligned with any political persuasion or agenda; the comments contained herein are those of the author of this site.
-The official site of the Eagle's Nest can be found at www.eagles-nest.de.
+The information contained within this site is for historical and informative purposes only, and is not aligned with any political persuasion or agenda; the comments contained herein are those of the author of this site.

 Rick D. Joshua